Monday, November 6, 2023

 IAS residential fellowships are designed to allow fellows to participate in and benefit from the IAS’s interdisciplinary community of scholars.
-Up to twelve faculty fellows are selected annually to spend a semester in residence at the Institute, where they can benefit from the community of scholars and share their work across disciplines.
-Each faculty fellow is provided with private workspace and a computer in the IAS’s offices in Northrop on the Twin Cities campus.
-Fellows are required to attend the weekly Residential Fellows lunches, where fellows share their work in progress.
-Fellows are expected to participate in other activities of the Institute, including attendance at public programs.
+Up to twelve faculty fellows are selected annually to spend a semester in residence at the IAS, where they can benefit from the community of scholars and share their work across disciplines.
+Each faculty fellow is provided with individual workspace and a computer in the IAS’s offices in Northrop on the Twin Cities campus.
+Fellows are required to attend the weekly Residential Fellows work-in-progress seminars, and fellows are expected to participate in other activities of the IAS, including attendance at public programs.

-Scholars who are engaged in collaborative work may apply in teams of two or three as faculty fellows.
-Those applying as part of a team may include the same general project description in their individual applications, but each must also include at minimum a paragraph describing precisely what her or his contribution to the final project will be.
+- Scholars who are engaged in collaborative work may apply in teams of two or three.
+Those applying as part of a team may include the same general project description in their individual applications, but each must also include at minimum a paragraph describing precisely what their contribution to the final project will be.
 Applications from faculty applying in teams will be evaluated on individual merit as well as part of the group.

 - NOT ELIGIBLE: Those who have held an IAS Residential Fellowship in 2019-2020 or later, or who are current members of the IAS Advisory Board.